-Sewing: While our table linens and throws are finished in Ethiopia, we cut and sew all of our pillows in Brooklyn.
+Sewing: Most of our products are finished in Ethiopia, while a handful of our pillows are sewn in the US.
 Unlike mass produced products from companies that use machines to cut and place their fabrics, we remain true to handcrafting throughout as all of our pillows are cut and aligned by hand.
-The sewing takes place in the Brooklyn workshop of a great friend and fellow designer-entrepreneur.
+The sewing takes place in our workshop and warehouse in Pennsylvania.

-Inserts: Our pillow inserts are a down-feather blend that we feel offers the most comfort and durability.
+Inserts: Our pillow inserts are a alternative down that we feel offers the most comfort and durability.
 They’re made by a wonderful small business also located in Brooklyn.

-Zippers: We use YKK invisible zippers for all of our pillows, purchased in the Garment District of Manhattan.
+Zippers: We use invisible zippers for all of our pillows, produced in California and purchased in the Garment District of Manhattan.

-Labels and tags: All of our tags are cotton and sourced from a small business here in the States.
+Labels and tags: All of our tags are cotton and sourced from a small business in China which we found on Etsy!